tensorzero/tensorzero/examples/haiku_hidden_preferences/README.md

 We've written TensorZero configuration files to accomplish this example and have provided them in the `config` directory.
 See `tensorzero.toml` for the main configuration details.
 If you're curious what the judge's preferences are, you can look at `config/functions/judge_haiku/judge_prompt/system_template.minijinja`.

-To start the TensorZero gateway locally with this configuration, run `cargo run --bin gateway -- config/tensorzero.toml`.
+To start the TensorZero gateway locally with this configuration, run `docker compose up -d`.